 Many Years From Now, Barry Miles

-McCartney is said to have got the idea for the drunken doctor from an road accident he was involved with in 1966.
+McCartney got the idea for the drunken doctor from a traffic accident he had in 1965.

 In the studio